JAD ABUMRAD: All right.

 LEE: Everyone was saying, you know, I have no idea.
 And to be honest, nobody seemed terribly interested, you know?
 And -- because everyone talks about it, Larry P. is a case.

-PAT: And she was like, "Who's Larry P. the person?
-Which is how she ended up at that little house in Seattle hanging out with Darryl Lester.
+PAT: And she was like, "What about Larry P. the person?"
+Which is how she ended up in that little house outside Seattle hanging out with Darryl Lester.

 LEE: Everyone who works in Special-Ed in California, they all talk about the Larry P. case.

 LEE: Nobody had ever asked him -- not only not asked him about this, nobody had ever really told him about it.
-And when I came up there and had the ruling in my hand...
+And when I came up there and I had the ruling in my hand ...

-DARRYL: Really?
+DARRYL LESTER: Really?
 That you're here?
-I feel kind of honored.
-You know...
+I feel kind of honored, you know?

-JAD: And so what did happen to him after the ruling?
+JAD: And what actually did happen to him after the ruling?

-PAT: So right when the lawsuit got started, his mom actually moved him and his family up to Tacoma, Washington
+PAT: So right after the lawsuit was filed actually, his mom moved him and his family up to Tacoma, Washington.

-LEE: Right okay, so right as soon as they file the lawsuit, mom was like, 'we're out of here.'
+LEE: Okay, so right as soon as they file the lawsuit, mom was like, "We're out of here."

-DARRYL: So when we moved here I had like a third grade reading level and I was in the 8th grade.
+DARRYL LESTER: So when we moved here I had like a third grade reading level and I was in the eighth grade.

 PAT: Pretty soon...

-DARRYL: They say, "Well, okay.
-We're gonna put you in special ed and half a day program.
+DARRYL LESTER: They said, "Well, okay.
+We're gonna put you in special-ed and half-a-day program.
 Well, what's that?

 PAT: He was back in a special-ed program.

-DARRYL: Well, you get up in the morning, and you're gonna go over to Safeway.
-Safeway the grocery store?
+DARRYL LESTER: Well, you get up in the morning, and you're gonna go over to Safeway.
+Safeway, the grocery store?
 And they say, "Yeah."
-I went to safeway, I had to be there at 7:30 and start work at 8.
+I went to Safeway, I had to be there at 7:30 and start work at 8.
 And I worked from 8 'til lunchtime.